officelearn/azure-docs.sv-se/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     $subnet = "Clients"
     $ipaddr = "192.168.0.41"

-    #This will need to be a new cloud service
+    #This needs to be a new cloud service
     $destcloudsvc = "danregsvcamsxio2"

     #Use to DS Series VM